tressty/nvim/README.md

 </div>

 ## 🔱 Info
-Theme based on [Material theme](https://github.com/marko-cerovac/material.nvim) for [NeoVim](https://neovim.io/) with prettier highlight written in Lua.
+Theme based on [Material theme](https://github.com/marko-cerovac/material.nvim) for [NeoVim](https://neovim.io/) with prettier highlighting written in Lua.

 tressty.nvim is meant to be a fast and modern colorscheme written in Lua that supports a lot of the new features added to NeoVim like built-in [LSP](https://github.com/neovim/nvim-lspconfig) and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)